USCIS Immigration Physicals

-It is important that you finish this specific, multi-step process before submitting to USCIS.
-In an effort to make this particular hurdle as painless and clear as possible, we have put together a list of FAQs:
+It is important that you finish this specific, multistep process before submitting to USCIS.
+In an effort to make this particular hurdle as painless and clear as possible, we have put together a list of FAQ.

 What should I bring?